emilianavt/BVHTools/README.md

 #### `bool capturing`

-When this flag is set, motion will be captured at the interval given by `frameTime`.
+When this flag is set, motion will be captured at the interval given by `frameRate`.
 It is possible to pause and resume capturing by setting this flag at any time.

 #### `bool blender`